-Someone who has watched a family member face pancreatic cancer may want to do all they can to prevent their own battle with the disease, or to catch it at an early, more treatable stage. cancer and those who know they have certain genetic mutations or syndromes are increasingly seeking out screening.
+Someone who has watched a family member face pancreatic cancer may want to do all they can to prevent their own battle with the disease, or to catch it at an early, more treatable stage.
+In the emerging era of precision medicine and genetic testing, people with family histories of pancreatic cancer and those harboring certain genetic mutations or syndromes are increasingly seeking out screening.

 Consensus-based guidelines recommend pancreatic cancer screening for certain individuals at an increased risk of developing pancreatic cancer.
 However, these recommendations are based on evidence of increased risk, not effectiveness of screening and surveillance.